QuantEcon/lecture-source-py/source/rst/opt_tax_recur.rst

 .. literalinclude:: /_static/code/opt_tax_recur/log_utility.py

-Also suppose that :math:`g_t` follows a two state i.i.d. process with equal probabilities attached to :math:`g_l` and :math:`g_h`
+Also suppose that :math:`g_t` follows a two state IID. process with equal probabilities attached to :math:`g_l` and :math:`g_h`

 To compute the tax rate, we will use both the sequential and recursive approaches described above